 Hughes recommend equipment be serviced and cleaned regularly, and at least every 6 months.
-To discuss Hughes service contract options call us on +44 (0)161 430 6618 or email service@hughes-safety.com
+To discuss Hughes service contract options or to purchase spare parts call us on +44 (0)161 430 6618 or email service@hughes-safety.com

 Periodic analysis of the water quality is recommended to ensure there is no build-up of harmful bacteria.